Informational Site Network Informational.ca Privacy

 excellent animal which he purchased for his own use.
 Every morning he

-would go into the stable to feed and water him.
+to the stable to feed and water him.
 As all the horses in

 the neighborhood had names, Jonas gave one to his, and called him